 If an area of the University exchanges merchandise or services with the public for payment on a regular basis more than one day a week and credits the revenues to an 08-XXX-XX Budget (or the operation is documented in a procedure published by Systems and Procedures), that activity shall be referred to for the purpose of this policy as a "retail operation."
 Refer to Policy FN14 for additional information.

-A retail operation may issue a cash refund of $100 or less directly to a customer if a Cash Refund Receipt (form GF1.15a or suitable facsimile approved by Systems and Procedures) is completed, signed by the supervisor, and retained in accordance with the instructions in GURU.
+A retail operation may issue a cash refund of $100 or less directly to a customer if a Refund Request Form is completed, signed by the supervisor, and retained in accordance with the instructions in GURU.

 All other activities not under the above definition of a retail operation shall be considered as "non-retail."

 A non-retail operation may issue a cash refund of $10 or less directly to a customer if a Cash Refund Receipt is completed, signed by the supervisor, and retained in accordance with the instructions in GURU.
 If current revenues are not adequate, additional sources of cash for the refunds may be a Petty Cash Fund (if available) or the Cash Operating Fund.

 All refunds (See specific "Exceptions" above) greater than $10 to be issued by non-retail operations must be processed on a Refund Request in accordance with the instructions in GURU.
 A University check will be issued to the person named on the request form.
 A non-retail operation may use the Refund Request for all refunds if it so chooses.